neuronostics/mishka-queue/README.md

 retried when using an `AtLeastOnceQueue` (usually a job in an `AtLeastOnceQueue` queue will remain in the queue if the job fails).
-This is because `on_commit()` callbacks are executed after the transaction has been committed and, for django-pg-queue, the job is removed from the queue when the transaction commits.
+This is because `on_commit()` callbacks are executed after the transaction has been committed and, for mishka-queue, the job is removed from the queue when the transaction commits.

 If you require more certainty that the code in an `on_commit()` callback